-The NASPA Graduate and New Professionals Symposium – organized by the NASPA Central Office and the Knowledge Community - is an opportunity for participants to learn, share, network, and develop both personally and professionally.
-The symposium is hosted at the Annual Conference on a Pre-Conference Session.
+The NASPA Graduate and New Professionals Symposium is an opportunity for participants to learn, share, network, and develop both personally and professionally.
+The symposium is hosted at the Annual Conference during a full-day Pre-Conference Session.
 The agenda and focus for the symposium changes annually to address the needs of our members.

-The 2020 NPGS Symposium will be held on March 29, 2020.
-You can register for the symposium when you sign up for your Annual Conference registration: https://conference.naspa.org/register.
+You can register for the symposium when you sign up for your Annual Conference registration.

 The Consortium was founded in 2012 by Stephen Deaderick out of a desire to engage new professionals and graduate students in conversations about the present state and future of the student affairs profession.
 Participants meet four times during the NASPA Annual Conference to dialogue about topics chosen by the Conference Coordinator Chair, in consultation with the NPGS KC Leadership Team.
 The topic is also connected to an area of the ACPA/NASPA Areas of Professional Competencies for Student Affairs Educators.

 NASPA NOW recognizes graduate and new professionals who are making positive contributions to the profession and to NASPA along five values: Innovation, Inquiry, Inclusion, Impact, and Integrity.
 NASPA NOW is a partnership through NPGS and NASPA and will be first awarded at the 2018 National Conference in Philadelphia.
 All current New Professionals (less than 5 years full time experience) and Graduate Students (Master's and Doctoral) are encouraged to apply during the annual call for nominations.